 This seems to be an error specific to Access applications where copied controls take the same height and width as the original.
 Do not use the clipboard to copy and paste ActiveX controls in Access.

-Our controls are all 32 bit and must run inside 32 bit applications but these applications will run on 64 bit operating systems.
-It is important that the OCX file is not stored in the Windows\System32 folder on 64 bit operating systems because this folder is now reserved for 64 bit files and the control will not register from this location.
+32 bit controls will run on 64 bit operating system, if they are used in 32 bit applications.
+In this case it is important that the OCX file is not stored in the Windows\System32 folder because on 64 bit systems this folder is now reserved for 64 bit files and the control will not register from this location.
 This may affect the installation software that can be used to deploy the application.

-In Visual Studio .NET applications the application must be compiled specifically for 32 bit.
+In Visual Studio .NET applications, an application using a 32 bit control must be compiled specifically for 32 bit.
 In the Solution Explorer select Properties and on the Build tab select "x86" under Platform Target.
 For an existing project that has already been built, use the CorFlags.exe utility to force it to load as 32 bit.
 This only needs to be run once.

 corflags.exe /32BIT+ testme.exe